 Anthony Sampson, a close friend of Mandela and his official biographer, claims that he was a charismatic "ladies man" and even flaunted his female "political colleagues" in front of Evelyn.
 "There was another woman and this one started coming home, walking into our bedroom, following him into the bathroom," Evelyn claimed.
 "I declared that I would not allow it."
-Rumor has it that Mandela fathered an illegitimate son by his secretary, Ruth Mompati, around this time.
+Rumor has it that Mandela even fathered an illegitimate son by his secretary, Ruth Mompati, around this time.
+It was enough to Evelyn.
 They finally divorced in 1958 and she returned to the Transkei where she ran a shop.
 In a later interview, she remarked bitterly, "How can a man who has committed adultery and left his wife and children be Christ?
 The whole world worships Nelson too much.
 He is only a man."

 Despite their strife, when she died, Mandela attended the funeral in Johannesburg alongside his second and third wives.

 Winnie Madikizela (1958 — 1996)

 Then there was, of course, Winnie.
 Out of his three marriages and lesser known relationships, his three-decade long relationship with Winnie Madikizela is probably remembered best.
 When they met at a bus stop, Nelson described it as love at first sight.
 They were soon married in June 1958, just a year after he divorced Evelyn.